labzero/resque-round-robin/README.md

 ## Forked Version

-This is a forked version that adds priority based queues which will get processed first (in round robin fashion) before the other queues.
+This is a forked version that adds priority based queues which will get processed first sequentially before the other queues do with round-robin.
-Priority based queues are simply prefixed with '_priority_'.
+Priority based queues are either named or prefixed with '_priority_'.

 ## Overview